 An Introductory Workshop to the Rosetta Protein Modeling Suite

-The goal of the Rosetta Workshops are to educate and train academic and industry users on the Rosetta software suite.
+The goal of the workshop is to educate and train academic and industry users on the Rosetta software suite.
 Rosetta is freely distributed to the academic community by RosettaCommons.
-The workshop will be catered towards attendees’ needs, and time is allocated to address research questions presented by attendees.
-Join the Meiler Lab for our semi-annual Rosetta Workshop!
+Industry usage includes licensing fees that support research and development of Rosetta software.

 Rosetta is a unified software package for protein structure prediction and functional design.
 It has been used to predict protein structures with and without the aid of sparse experimental data, perform protein-protein and protein-small molecule docking, design novel proteins and redesign existing proteins for altered function.
 Rosetta allows for rapid tests of hypotheses in biomedical research which would be impossible or exorbitantly expensive to perform via traditional experimental methods.
 Thereby, Rosetta methods are becoming increasingly important in the interpretation of biological findings, e.g., from genome projects and in the engineering of therapeutics, probe molecules and model systems in biomedical research (Bender et al. “Protocols for Molecular Modeling with Rosetta3 and RosettaScripts.”
 Biochemistry 2016.)